frankmarra/backlog2/README.md

 # backlog2

-Updated version of backlog now using Nextjs and an nhost backend
+Updated version of backlog now using Nextjs and a supabase backend